 To toggle link between notes, you can long press the source note, then drag it to the target note.

 In note view, you can tap + to add simple note, simple note are text based note, they are important building blocks for other more complicated form like notebook and graph

 In the simple note edit window, you can enter text in the main window.
-Markdown syntax is supported, you can write the markdown syntax with text, then tap "Markdown" to preview and tell the system to display this note as markdown in the note view.
-If you want to enter math, you can use the Latex syntax, if you are not familiar with Latex, you can click the "Math" to use the math editor to edit math formula.
+You can choose different note type, text, markdown or math.
+If the type is markdown, you can write the markdown syntax in the text, or use the short cut to add header or item.
+If you choose math type, you can use the text editor to enter the Latex syntax. if you are not familiar with Latex, you can choose the math editor to edit math formula.

 You can assign tag to simple note by tap the "Tag" button.
 You can assign a date or a date range to simple note, tap the "+" near the "Date".
 In the calendar, long press a date to select a single date, or first tap the start date, then tap the end date to select a range.

 In the notebook tab, you can create your own notebook by using the "+" button, then click the notebook to open it.